 How done should the steaks be?

-What type of steaks should I use?
+What type of pasta should I use for steak alfredo?

 How should I store leftovers?

 You can store leftover steak alfredo in the fridge for 3 - 4 days.
 Just know that the pasta will soak up some of the sauce as it sits in the fridge.
 If you need to, add a little bit of water or heavy cream to the pasta before reheating.

 Tips & Variations for Easy Steak Alfredo

 When making the alfredo sauce, you will use some of the pasta water that you cooked the fettucine in.
 The starch in the pasta water will help thicken up your sauce, and it makes a big difference!

 Add some veggies.